Ali-Musli/Game.Blog-Angular/README.md

 Upon success, the REST service will return information about the existing user along with a property accessToken, which contains the session token for the user.
 The information will be store in localStorage, in order to be able to perform authenticated requests.

-If the login is successful, the user will be redirect to the Home page.
+If the login is successful, the user will be redirect to the Catalog page.

 ### Register Page
 The Register page contains a form for new user registration.
 By providing an email, password and confirm password the app should register a new user in the system if there are no empty fields.